proshian/pytorch-lifestream/docs/sequential_data_definition.md

 - `event_time` - is timestamp, used for ordering events in sequence.
 It's possible extract date-time features from timestamp.
 If the timestamp is not available, you can use any data type that can define the order.
-- `feature fields` - describe a properties of events.
+- `feature fields` - describe properties of events.
 Can be numerical, categorical or any type that can be converted to feature vector.

 Credit card transaction history is a example of lifestream data.